-Katja Rinderspacher is a doctoral candidate and tutor at the Institute for Computational Design and Construction and a registered architect in Germany.
-She holds a Masters of Architecture degree with honors from Pratt Institute, New York and a diploma-engineering degree from Fachhochschule Mainz, Germany.
+Katja Rinderspacher is a Research Associate and the ITECH M.Sc.
+Program Coordinator at the Institute for Computational Design and Construction.
+She is a registered architect in Germany and holds a Masters of Architecture degree with honors from Pratt Institute, New York and a diploma-engineering degree from Fachhochschule Mainz, Germany.

 Prior to joining the ICD, Katja gained professional experience as an architect and project manager in offices in New York, Switzerland and Germany, including Studio Daniel Libeskind, where she was involved in the design and development of architectural concepts and the construction and realization of projects all over the world.

-Her research interests include the integration of erosion-based processes into the computational design and digital fabrication and construction of complex architectural structures.
+Her research interests include the integration of erosion-based processes into the computational design and digital fabrication of complex architectural structures.